-- AD FS (vSphere 7.0 and later) - Okta (starting in vSphere 8.0 Update 1 and later) - Azure AD (starting in vSphere 8.0 Update 2)
+- AD FS (vSphere 7.0 and later) - Okta (starting in vSphere 8.0 Update 1)

 Identity Provider Federation to Microsoft Active Directory Federation Services (AD FS)

 In vSphere 7.0 and later, you can activate identity federation to Microsoft Active Directory Federation Services (AD FS).
 In this scenario, vCenter Server federates directly to the enterprise identity provider, AD FS, without the use of an authentication intermediary service.